 Pros & Cons

-- Off-the-beaten-track destination with great wilderness appeal
+- Strong wilderness appeal

 - Far away from South Africa’s main tourist attractions